 I want to avoid giving my house back to the bank in Southwest Michigan!

-Well, losing a home can be difficult but the impact on your financial situation and your credit is considerably less than if you simply wait out the foreclosure process.
-In fact, going through foreclosure could impact your credit score by as much as 100 to 150 points.
-So the short-term challenge of selling your house is still a better choice than the long-term pain of giving your house back to the bank.
+While losing a home can be emotionally challenging, the financial and credit impact is significantly less severe than waiting through the foreclosure process.
+Foreclosure can decrease your credit score by as much as 100 to 150 points.
+Therefore, selling your house may be a more viable short-term option than the long-term pain of surrendering your property to the bank.